 If someone has sneezed into their hands, certain germs from the boogers leave the nose and get on the hands.
-If they touch a door knob, the germs then get put onto the doorknob.
+If they touch a doorknob, the germs get on the doorknob.
 The next person who touches that door knob can easily pick up those germs.

-Other types of germs can spread from from the bathroom onto food.
+Other types of germs can spread from the bathroom onto food.

 Poop germs can also spread when someone changes a diaper and forgets to wash their hands with soap and water.